Wan-sdon-code/career-path-intelligence-engine/README.md

 ## ⚡ SHARPENING: Gamify your Workday
 *Treat your current office as your training ground.*

-* **Record Everything:** You have access to a unique environment (Mandai).
+* **Record Everything:** You have access to a unique environment .
 Spend your downtime recording high-quality animal and texture sounds.
 Bungie LOVES unique organic sounds.
 This is your **Secret Sound Library**.
 * **Automate the Boring Stuff:** Use AI to finish your admin work in half the time.
 Use the extra hours at your desk to watch Wwise tutorials.
 * **Ask for Critique:** Find a Senior Sound Designer at Bungie or Riot on LinkedIn.
 Don't ask for a job—ask for a **5-minute technical critique** on your work.
 This is how you get your foot in the door.